Corran Ferry Project Overview

 Infrastructure improvement scheme

 The Corran Ferry Infrastructure Improvement Scheme will involve the construction of a new slipway and an overnight berthing pier at Ardgour, and the construction of a new slipway, breakwater, marshalling area, parking, cycle path and public toilet facilities, north of the Corran settlement on the Nether Lochaber side, to support the operation of a new electric vessel.
-The new infrastructure will be flexible enough to accommodate the existing MV Corran, the new electric vessel and provide interchangeability with Roll on Roll Off vessels from CalMac routes in the West of Scotland.
-The Infrastructure design work is almost complete with a target date for build completion in at the end of 2026.
+The new infrastructure will be flexible enough to accommodate the existing MV Corran, the new electric vessel and provide interchangeability with Roll on Roll Off vessels from CalMac (short crossing) routes in the West of Scotland.
+The Infrastructure design work is almost complete with a programmed date for build completion of March 2027.

 New electric ferry